Into the Digital Cartographic Void

 installation - cardboard, wood

 Censorship is always linked to certain ideologies and power structures, which is true to a great extent.
 However, how digital technology allows for complexity and obscurity in censorship, does't only have implications for the specific context of digital geographic censorship in China but for all participating in a digitally mediated existence.
 This project goes beyond the simple dichotomy of authoritarian censorship versus democratic censorlessness.
-In the design, it posits that, dialectically, some forms of censorship play a role of disclosure rather than just suppressive concealment; meanwhile, intrinsically, digital cartography is always "censored" to some degree, echoing postmodernist critiques of cartographic objectivity and neutrality.
+In the design, it posits that, dialectically, some forms of censorship play a role of disclosure rather than just suppressive concealment.

-The installation mainly shows the "landscape" beneath the cartography.
-Vertically, there are five factor strata, representing different factors such as technology, geopolitics, epistemology, etc. Horizontally, each stratum is interlocked by different shapes of extruded forms of jigsaw puzzle.
-It suggests that digital cartography is determined not by its own semiotics, nor by reference to a real landscape, but by broader dynamic structures beneath its surface.
+The extruded jigsaw puzzle pieces landscape that the audience enters represents the complex structures and dynamic factors underlying digital cartography.
+How they are horizontally interlocked on each stratum suggests that digital cartography is determined not by its visual semiotics, nor by reference to a real landscape, but by broader, invisible dynamic structures beneath its surface.